danielabar/tailwind-css-pluralsight/README.md

 Note that since the grid classes are defined on the parent element, could have JavaScript swap out the child elements (eg: select a different year for movies), and the grid layout is still maintained.

 ### Units

+Tailwind "arithmetic":

+1 Tailwind unit = 0.25rem
+1 rem = 16px (i.e. base font size, but user can customize this in their browser, then all elements styled with rem units will scale proportionally)

+So if user has not customized base font size, generally:
+1 Tailwind unit = 0.25rem = 4px

 Tailwind is consistent with units, eg: `gap-1` is 0.25rem (aka 4px).